AqueM/webpage/_src/creations/poetry/poems/open-letter.md

 because you two keep the real enemy hidden, if there even is one.
 So dear shadow, dear brain:
 Fuck you.
-Work with me.
+Work with me. {% endblock %}